Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Muscle Aches

-If you are experiencing any of the above symptoms, then you should see a doctor.
-So, the doctor can diagnose and treat this disease ASAP.
-If you see the doctor immediately, then you can prevent complications and can also help shorten the recovery time.
+If you are experiencing any of the above symptoms, you should see a doctor ASAP so that the doctor can diagnose and treat this disease.
+If you see the doctor immediately, you can prevent complications and help shorten the recovery time.

 Causes of This Disease